-- Is consistent with the institutions policies and transparent to the accuser and accused: - Includes timely notice of meetings at which the accuser or accused, or both may be present; and - Provides timely and equal access to the accuser, the accused, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings; and - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused.
+- Is consistent with the institutions policies and transparent to the accuser and accused; - Includes timely notice of meetings at which the accuser or accused, or both may be present; and - Provides timely and equal access to the accuser, the accused, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings; and - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused.
 Officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

 The individual accused of violating a University policy regarding sexual assault, dating and/or domestic violence or stalking is entitled to due process and will be given notice and a full opportunity to respond to allegations made against them.
-The individual can seek representation, may have the same opportunity as the student who reported being assaulted to have one non-participating advisor of their choice present during the proceedings, and is entitled to information about the University of Missouri's Sex Discrimination, Sexual Harassment and Sexual Misconduct in Education/Employment Policy (CRR 600.020).
+The individual can seek representation, may have the same opportunity as the student who reported being assaulted to have one non-participating advisor of their choice present during the proceedings, and is entitled to information about the University of Missouri's Sexual Harassment under Title IX - for matters involving conduct alleged to have occurred on or after August 14, 2020 Policy (CRR 600.020).